-The past 18 months have been challenging both for African Adventures as a business and for the community projects we support in Ghana, Kenya and Zanzibar.
+The past 18 months have been challenging both for African Adventures as a business and for the schools we support in Ghana, Kenya and Zanzibar.

-The ongoing COVID-19 pandemic has meant that we have not been able to send volunteer groups to our partner projects for well over a year.
-As a result, our partner projects in Africa have missed out on the humanitarian and financial support they would normally receive through our volunteer programmes.
-In addition, the widespread closeures of businesses and schools at our host destinations has had a profound impact on the children we support, and their families.
-With this in mind, we have adapted our focus in an effort to meet the immediate needs of our partner projects and the communities where we work.
+The ongoing COVID-19 pandemic has meant that we have not been able to send volunteer groups to our partner schools in Africa for well over a year.
+As a result, our partner schools have missed out on the humanitarian and financial support they would normally receive through our volunteer programmes.
+In addition, the widespread closures of businesses and schools at our host destinations has had a profound impact on the children we support, and their families.
+With this in mind, we have adapted our focus in an effort to meet the immediate needs of our partner schools and the communities where we work.